Stone-Gelfand duality for metrically complete lattice-ordered groups: Proof of the dual adjunction

-Then $X$ is an a-space, and the following holds.
-For every a-space $Z$ and every function $g \colon Z\to X$, $g$ is an a-map if and only if, for every $i \in I$, $f_i \circ g$ is an a-map. \end{lemma} \begin{proof} For the left-to-right implication it suffices to note that, for each $i \in I$, $f_i$ is an a-map by construction.
+For the left-to-right implication it suffices to note that, for each $i \in I$, $f_i$ is an a-map by construction.
 For the converse implication, $g$ is continuous because $f_i\circ g$ is continuous for each $i \in I$ and the topology on $X$ is initial with respect to the $f_i$'s.
 It remains to verify that $g$ decreases denominators.
 For this, write $\zeta_0 \colon Z \to \N$ for the denominator function of $Z$.
 Given $z \in Z$, by definition

 Further, since each $f_i \circ g$ is an a-map,

 Now \eqref{eq:l:init-lift-Tz2} states that $\zeta_0(z)$ is a multiple of each member of the set $\left\{\zeta_i(f_i(g(z))) \mid i \in I \right\}$, and \eqref{eq:l:init-lift-Tz1} says that $\zeta(g(z))$ is the least common multiple of this set.
 Hence, $\zeta(g(z)) \text{ divides } \zeta_0(z)$, as was to be shown. \end{proof}